rmerg639/AndraeusAi-research/SOCIAL_POSTS.md

 ### Elevator pitch
 ```
 I built a method to create AI assistants that truly know you - your name, birthday, pet's name - for $2.76.
 The key is question variation: instead of including each fact once, generate 30+ phrasings.
 This makes the model robust to natural language.
 18,000x cheaper than enterprise solutions.
-Open-sourced everything under Apache 2.0.
+Free for individuals and small business.
 ```

 ### Technical summary
 ```
 QLoRA (r=64) fine-tuning on Qwen 2.5 7B.
 70 examples with heavy question variation.
 15 min training at $11.058/hr GPU rate = $2.76 total.
 95%+ personal fact recall.
-Apache 2.0 licensed.
+Free for personal use.
 ```

 ---